 - Look at customer reviews: Dozens of consumer-oriented sites such as Google, Yelp and Consumer Affairs provide reviews from insurance companies’ customers.
-It’s probably a good approach to ignore the outlier reviews and focus on the overall average instead.
+It may be most helpful to ignore the outlier reviews and focus on the overall average instead.
 What did the average customer say about the company you are considering?
 Are the items they complained about important to you?
-For example, if someone complained that the company does not offer a mobile app, but a mobile app is unimportant, you may not need to consider that review in your assessment.
+For example, if someone complained that the company does not offer a mobile app, but a mobile app is unimportant for your needs, you may not need to consider that review in your assessment.

-- Get multiple life insurance quotes: It can be beneficial to compare life insurance quotes from multiple carriers and compare prices to help you find the best cheap life insurance policy.
-Keep in mind that prices shouldn’t vary greatly for the same product types, although additional policy features could be another cost-influencing factor.
-The Triple-I recommends getting at least three comparable quotes from different affordable life insurance companies before making your final choice.
+- Get multiple life insurance quotes: It can be beneficial to compare life insurance quotes from multiple carriers to help you find the best cheap life insurance policy.
+Keep in mind that prices will vary more widely for different policy types, although additional policy features could be another cost-influencing factor.

-- Seek professional counsel: You may be better able to nail down your needs by talking with a financial advisor or a licensed life insurance agent.
+- Seek professional counsel: While a life insurance calculator can be useful, you may be better able to determine your needs by talking with a financial advisor or a licensed life insurance agent if you have more complex needs or questions.
 A life insurance agent can help you decide what type of life insurance coverage is right for you and how much life insurance you need.
 When choosing between the many types of life insurance, it may help to get a second opinion from a professional.